brunokoga/pathfinder-markdown/prd_markdown/additionalMonsters/tendriculos.md

 Although incapable of speech itself, the tendriculos generally understands a handful of words in a single language (usually Sylvan).
 While they tend to see all smaller creatures as nothing more than food, tales exist of certain creatures, particularly fey or druids, having secured a sort of alliance with local tendriculoses.
 In such cases, the tendriculos is more than willing to serve its ally as a guardian, so long as the ally is diligent at providing the plant with a regular supply of food.

 The fact that a tendriculos displays a curious mix of plant, fungal, and even animal traits (in the form of its almost fleshy, toothed maw) has long intrigued sages.
 That the creature is a plant is firmly established, yet it lays egg-like spheres when the need to reproduce strikes.
-These âeggsâ are in fact massive, puffball-like fungi filled with spores—when jostled, the cloud of spores that is released can carry for miles, ensuring that a single tendriculos can seed a huge territory.
+These “eggs” are in fact massive, puffball-like fungi filled with spores—when jostled, the cloud of spores that is released can carry for miles, ensuring that a single tendriculos can seed a huge territory.

 A tendriculos is 20 feet tall and weighs 3,500 pounds.